 Discovering Ancient Greek and Roman Cities in Turkey

-Dave pretty much loathes the tourist trail.
-The things that most people queue up for – he shuns – until we discovered his love for visiting ruins.
+Dave loathes the tourist trail.
+The things that most people queue up for - he shuns - until we discovered his love for visiting ruins.
 Fortunately for us, Turkey has an enormous number of ancient ruins from the Lycians, Greeks, Romans and others.
 It is a country almost hiding its historical and mythical roots from the average person.
 Unless you are a history teacher or a history buff, I am going to guess you will find these things as surprising as we did.

 Did you know that the city of Troy, which served as the setting for most of the ancient Trojan War, is actually in present-day Turkey?
 (I always assumed it was in Greece)!